MSF-OCB/org-nixos-config-public/README.md

 # Security

 We take the security of this project seriously.
 If you believe you have found a security vulnerability, **please do not create a public GitHub issue**.
-Instead, report it responsibly through one of the following channels:
+Instead, report it responsibly via email at cybersecurity@brussels.msf.org.

-- Email: cybersecurity@brussels.msf.org
-- HackerOne:

 We will do our best to acknowledge your report promptly, investigate, and take the necessary actions.